i05nagai/memorandum/math/category_theory.md

 To consider such object, and to discuss properties over all sets, category theory has to analyse outsie of ZFC axioms.

 ## Reference
+- Book: An Introduction to the Language of Category Theory 0